-- OMTA, with assistance from the Nellie Tholen District Enrichment Project and the Oregon Community Foundation, presents these video resources to assist all music teachers in dealing with the social distancing required by this pandemic situation.
+- OMTA, with assistance from the Nellie Tholen District Enrichment Project and the Oregon Community Foundation, presents these video resources to assist all music teachers in transitioning to online lessons.

 - Continuing Music Online During Social Distancing by Megan Todd, Masters in Learning Design and Technology

 - Online Teaching: You Can Do It! – a conversation with Dr. Thomas Otten and Dr. Jill Timmons

 - Click here for an Dr. Otten’s notes that accompany this video.